Movatterモバイル変換

 [icon]

 This sectionneeds expansion.
-You can help byadding to it.(November 2024)
+You can help byadding missing information.(November 2024)

 Interpretations ofIslamic learnings andArab culture are common for the majority ofSaudis.
 Islam is a driving cultural force that dictates a submission to the will ofAllah.[7]
 The academic literature suggests that the family is regarded as the main foundation of Muslim society and culture; the family structure and nature of the relationship between family members are influenced by the Islamic religion.[8]
 Marriage in Saudi culture means the union of two families, not just two individuals.[9]
 In Muslim society, marriage involves a social contract that occurs with the consent of parents or guardians.
 Furthermore, marriage is considered the only legitimate outlet forsexual desires, andsex outside marriage (zina) is a crime that is punished under Islamic law.[10]